 When you make a new contact, typically you would add the potential buyer to your email list.
-Then, maybe you send a Welcome email, maybe you don't.
-But you should.
-This is the start of your relationship, and it's the most important time to begin building trust.
-Yet many businesses skip this critical step and jump into what's easy: promoting their offerings.
+Then, maybe you send a Welcome email, maybe you forget.
+But you should send one!
+This is the start of your relationship, and it's the most important time to begin building trust with your prospect.
+Yet many businesses overlook this critical step and jump into what's easy: promoting their offerings.

 When asked to prioritize one email platform feature that would be most essential for marketing in the coming years, 82% of marketers said “personalization.”
 In addition, 74% of marketers mentioned that targeted personalization boosts customer engagement, and they witnessed, on average, a boost in sales by 20% when using personalized email campaigns.

 What is Email Personalization?

 Email personalization is sending email campaigns to prospects and/or clients that feature personal details.
 This includes, but is not limited to, a contact’s first name, company name, location, possibly the product or service they last bought from you.

 The Importance of Personalizing Email Campaigns

 Personalizing email campaigns is a proven method to increase your email open rate and click-through rate.
 Email personalization can have a quantifiable impact on your business’ ROI and revenue.